primatelabs/voodoopad-tools/README.md

 Dump document

-Builds the cache (`cache.db` inside the document directory) and prints the forward and backward links
+Builds the cache (`cache.db` inside the document directory) and prints the forward and backward links.

 `python3 voodoopad.py <document>`

 Add a page

+Imports a text file into the VoodooPad document.

 `python3 voodoopad.py <document> add <file> <page name>`